alustan/infrastructure/README.md

 - Run `make setup` to install and configure all needed dependencies.

 - Run `make store-secrets` to create or store secret in aws secret manager

+- Run `make retrieve-creds` to retrieve relevant credentials and urls

 - Run `make deploy` to bootstrap a control cluster